GitHub-NguyenChiLinh/SeVago.Jewelry/README.md

 3. Postman collection
   - Open Postman and click import: upload file: "Sevago.jewelry.postman_collection.json"
 4. UnitTest
+ - Using Visual Studio Code: Open project and click on terminal, open new and type: "dotnet test".
+The result will be display on terminal
 (Noted: If you see error relate database, please update the connectionString at file appsettings.Development.json)